lightszero/neovmbook/docs/en/page04.md

     RET
 ```

-Then we write the variable list directly in the form of code：
+Then we write the variable table directly in the form of code：

 NEWARRAY
 PICKITEM
 SETITEM

 These operations are available to NEOVM.
-We create a variable list on the AltStack when the function is started, and remove the variable list when the instruction is RET.
+We create a variable table on the AltStack when the function is started, and remove the variable table when the instruction is RET.

 ```
     //CreateArray size=2